openshift/cluster-api-actuator-pkg/docs/tests.md

 Within this test machineset with the initial desired 0 replicas and with a specific set of labels is created.
 After, a Job with 3 desired replicas is attempting to be scheduled on nodes with labels configured for previously created machineset.

 The test is expecting machineset to be scaled up to 3 machines and accept the payload.
-Then, created Job is removing and the machineset is expected to be scaled down back to 0 replicas.
+Then, created Job is removed and the machineset is expected to be scaled down back to 0 replicas.

 Test considered failed if scale up or down did not happen within 15 min timeout.